Triple Crown of Acting: Viola Davis

 American actress and producer Viola Davis (born 1965) completed the triple crown in 2017.
-She is the first African American person to win the triple crown, and is also currently the youngest.
+She is the first African American to achieve the triple crown.
 She is a 4-time Oscar (1), 3-time Tony (2), and 5-time Emmy (1) nominee, for a total of 12 TC nominations.
-Davis has won four awards.
-Davis is also one of only three Triple Crown winners who have also achieved the EGOT, winning the Grammy Award for Best Audio Book, Narration & Storytelling Recording in 2023.
+Davis has won four TC qualifying awards.
+She also won a Grammy in 2023 for Best Audio Book, Narration & Storytelling Recording to complete the EGOT.
+Davis is one of only three Triple Crown winners (along with Helen Hayes and Rita Moreno) to have also achieved EGOT status.